Charleezy/patient-document-cross-reference/Readme.md

 issuer "government of canada"
 id "Qazzxc123"

+gives back the id of the created document

-- post
+- getting documents
 localhost:8080/getDocuments
 existingDocumentID "1"

-- post
+- linking documents
 localhost:8080/linkDocument
 existingDocumentID "1"
-existingDocumentID "2"
+newDocumentID "2"

-#To run with maveni
+#To run with maven
+Set up a MySQL database with the parameters specified in application.properties

 ./mvnw spring-boot:run

 Or build the jar